1D setups

 • Stability and instability of schemes

-• Importance of choice of slope limiters and Riemann solvers.
+• Importance of choices such as slope limiters and Riemann solvers.

 Parameters: